Sinn Fein and DUP accuse Heaton-Harris of providing no clarity on election - NewsBreak

 Mr Heaton-Harris failed to set a date for a new poll last Friday, despite repeatedly indicating that he would do so the minute a legislative deadline for calling the poll passed.

-Speaking after their meeting in Belfast on Tuesday, Ms O’Neill said the Secretary of State did not explain his “bizarre U-turn” in not immediately setting a date for an election.
+Speaking after their meeting, Ms O’Neill said he provided “no clarity” about the events on Friday or his “bizarre U-turn” in not immediately setting a date for an election.

+We’re left with no information in terms of what happens next, or at least what he intends to do nextSinn Fein vice president Michelle O'Neill

+“The Secretary of State told us that he had a legal obligation, that he would call that election at one minute past midnight (on Friday),” she said.

+“Then what we saw unfold last Friday was a bizarre U-turn, the failure to continue in that vein.

-“We’ve asked him a number of questions, but I have to say (he) provided no clarity, he provided no further information as to the U-turn,” she said.
+“We’ve met with him again this morning.
+We’ve asked him a number of questions, but I have to say (he) provided no clarity, he provided no further information as to the U-turn.

 Sir Jeffrey said his party had also received no indication whether a deal on the Northern Ireland Protocol was near.

-“Certainly for the part of the UK Government, we’ve had no indication at this stage that an agreement is close or imminent,” he said.
+“Certainly for the part of the UK Government, we’ve had no indication at this stage that an agreement is close or imminent.

 “There are continuing technical discussions, the political discussions haven’t even begun.